VaradMash/ScanIt/README.md

 # Application Details
 1. This application can be used for following purposes :
-  1. Scan QR Code or Bar Code
+  a.
+Scan QR Code or Bar Code
-  2. Generate QR Code.
+  b.
+Generate QR Code.
-  3. View Scanning History
+  c.
+View Scanning History

 # Technical Specifications
 <b>Tech Stack</b>